Living in an HOA: Pros & Cons Every Homebuyer Should Know

 1. Monthly Fees

-Perhaps the most significant drawback of HOA living is the requirement to pay regular dues.
-These fees can be substantial and may increase over time, impacting your overall housing budget.
+The most noticeable downside is the cost—monthly or annual HOA dues.
+These fees can add up and may increase over time, impacting your overall budget.

 2. Restrictions on Property Use